giorgiatedaldi/RealTimeApplicationDesign/README.md

 The execution of the aperiodic task is considered correct when it ends within the number of frames specified in the release request.

 ### Authors
-- GIORGIA TEDALDI: giorgia.tedaldi@studenti.unipr.it
+- Giorgia Tedaldi: giorgia.tedaldi@studenti.unipr.it
-- AMEDEO BERTUZZI: amedeo.bertuzzi@studenti.unipr.it
+- Amedeo Bertuzzi: amedeo.bertuzzi@studenti.unipr.it